Solignac Abbey: Modern age

 Under the Second French Empire (1852–1870) the abbey became a boarding school for young girls, then housed a porcelain factory until 1930.

 From 1939 to 1945, the normaliens of Obernai (Bas-Rhin) found refuge there.

 The Missionary Oblates of Mary Immaculate took possession of the place in 1946, and the buildings became a seminary, then a place of retreat.

 "It was in 1945.
 The Oblates were looking for a place large enough to accommodate the numerous entrants into the congregation.

 They set their sights on the Abbey of Solignac, which they knew from having preached parish missions in the pre-war sector ...

 The adventure lasted until the early 1970s ".

 The entrance door to the old abbey was listed as a historical monument by decree of 24 January 1944.

 The abbey was then occupied by the Communauté du Verbe de Vie, tenant of the oblates of Mary.

 In 2011, the Diocese of Limoges acquired the abbey from the oblates of Mary.

 New foundation of the Saint Joseph de Clairval Abbey

 Resumption of the contemplative life

-From November 2021, the abbey will once again shelter a contemplative monastic life, with the installation from August of the Saint-Joseph priory founded by the Benedictine monks of the Saint Joseph de Clairval Abbey in Flavigny-sur-Ozerain (Côte d'Or).
+Since November 2021, the abbey has once again sheltered a contemplative monastic life, with the installation from August of the Saint-Joseph priory founded by the Benedictine monks of the Saint Joseph de Clairval Abbey in Flavigny-sur-Ozerain (Côte d'Or).

 "The abbey and its abbacy will thus reconnect with what they were set up for and resume the thread of 1150 years of Benedictine presence".